Akshat1103003/AtliQ-Mart-Supply-Chain-Analytics/README.md

 | **OTIF (On-Time In-Full)** | 29.02     | 68        | -38.98  |

 #### 🔍 Key Takeaways:
-- OT % (On-Time Delivery) is 28% below target – Orders are not being dispatched/delivered as scheduled, causing delays.
+- OT % (On-Time Delivery) is 71.12% -  **below target** – Orders are not being dispatched/delivered as scheduled, causing delays.
-- IF % (In-Full Delivery) is 26% below target – Many orders are not being fulfilled completely.
-This may be due to stock shortages, inaccurate demand forecasting, or supply chain inefficiencies.
+- IF % (In-Full Delivery) is 65.96% - **below target** – Many orders are not being fulfilled completely.
+This may be due to stock shortages, inaccurate demand forecasting, or supply chain inefficiencies .
-- OTIF % (On-Time In-Full) is the biggest concern (39% below target) – This suggests a major breakdown in end-to-end supply chain execution.
+- OTIF % (On-Time In-Full) is the **biggest concern** **(47.95%)** - **below target**  – This suggests a major breakdown in end-to-end supply chain execution .

 ## 📈 Opportunities for Improvement  for Cities & Customers  :